79,030 new cases estimated in 20172

 Innate immune cell activation

-Modulating immune response by targeting effector immune cells and antigen-presenting cells, thus initiating a T-cell immune response14
+Modulating immune response by targeting effector immune cells and immune cells, thus initiating a T-cell immune response14

 Oncolytic viruses are injected into the tumor site, directly killing tumor cells and inducing a systemic immune response15,16